• Home

 Second time was the charm for Pasco School District to secure voter approval for renewal of its operations levy.

-Pasco’s Educational Programs & Operations, or EP&O, levy was passing with 58.46% approval, or 7,485 votes, when results were announced by the Franklin County Auditor’s Office on Tuesday night.
+Pasco’s Educational Programs & Operations, or EP&O, levy passed with 59.01% approval, or 8,619 votes, according to final results announced by the Franklin County Auditor’s Office on May 8.

 Pasco was the only Tri-City school district that didn’t pass a levy in February.
 Voters narrowly rejected it, prompting the district’s school board to quickly decide to place it back before voters.

 The levy rate presented on the April 28 ballot of $2.08 per $1,000 of assessed property value, which will generate about $35 million annually, is slightly below what was requested in February.
-However, it is the same rate as voters currently pay and its passage means there won't be budget cuts connected to levy-funded programs and staffing.
+However, it is the same rate as voters currently pay.

 The decision to run the levy again without reducing it further was not unanimous.
 Two board members in February said many district families are worried about their finances as the cost of everything, from gas to groceries, climbs.
 However, other board members argued that reducing the rate would provide a minimal benefit to individual property taxpayers compared to the cumulative impact on the district’s budget.